ksaaskil/functional-programming-examples/monocle-ts/optics-part-1.md

 We'll use the [io-ts](https://github.com/gcanti/io-ts) library for defining the types for our examples.
 Using `io-ts` is a small detour and not actually required for the first article, but we'll see later how it can work together with optics such as `Prism` to zoom into values of specific type.

 The code for this tutorial can be found in the [monocle-ts](https://github.com/ksaaskil/functional-programming-examples/tree/master/monocle-ts) folder of [this repository](https://github.com/ksaaskil/functional-programming-examples).
-You can also find Jest tests containing all code from thi article.

 ## Getting started with `io-ts`